Skip to main content

 Output:

-- After confirmation: minimal diffs for go.mod and the instrumented function
+- After my selection: minimal diffs for go.mod and the instrumented functions

 Basic Configuration